pengxingang/MolDiff/README.md

 ## Sample

 We provide the sampling config file `sample_MolDiff.yml` in `configs/sample` folder.
-We also provide a simplified version of MolDiff `sample_MolDiff_simple.yml` that does not use the bond guidance for sampling and uses the model trained withoud the new bond noise schedule proposed in the paper.
+We also provide a simplified version of MolDiff `sample_MolDiff_simple.yml` that does not use the bond guidance for sampling and uses the model trained without the new bond noise schedule proposed in the paper.

 To sample molecules using pretrained models, please first download the pretrained model weights from [here](https://drive.google.com/drive/folders/1zTrjVehEGTP7sN3DB5jaaUuMJ6Ah0-ps?usp=sharing) and put them in the `./ckpt` folder.
 There are three model weight files:
 - `MolDiff.pt`: the pretrained complete MolDiff model.